How/where/when/why was ISBNPA started (2000-5)? Divergent perspectives from the progenitors

 Any thoughts about the name of the society?

 The group recalled struggling over the name of the society as it seemed impossible to achieve anything concise that still represented the purpose and the complexity of the society.
 Not everyone loved the name – but it stuck and is now internationally recognized.
 Ron K recalls (and others agreed) “the full name that we agreed on was a real mouth-full that (we feared) we would never remember.
 Once we got used to it, its acronym “isbinpah” just rolled off the tongue”.
-Wayne recalls “We knew we couldn’t change the name later, so had to get it right the firs time”.
+Wayne recalls “We knew we couldn’t change the name later, so had to get it right the first time”.
 Monique “was critical of the word behaviour as I knew it ran the risk of excluding (not intentionally) colleagues from disciplines such as sociology. …I was keen that we included many levels of analysis (individual, social groups, communities, culture), not just the individual”.
 Wendy recalls “I was asked – and happy to explain – what “behavioural nutrition” was, in particular….
 Helping researchers and practitionners grasp that nutrition is founded on behaviour was novel at the time”.

 The first meeting: